 Tel: 510-643-5727 | Email: firstname.lastname@example.org

-Christine (cici) Ambrosio has worked at UC Berkeley for over 18 years.
-In her current role as the Director of Women’s Resources, she is responsible for women’s empowerment programming, sexual harassment/sexual assault resources, and working with student peer educators.
-During her time on campus, cici has worked collaboratively to plan successful Sexual Assault and Relationship Violence Awareness weeks, and women’s focused events like the longstanding Empowering Women of Color Conference (EWOCC) and Our Monologues.
-Before the campus PATH to Care Center was created, she led efforts to educate the campus about sexual violence, including being part of the Systemwide efforts through the Office of Violence against Women grant.
+During their time on campus, cici has been a self-defense instructor and oversees Cal Self-Defense for All.
+Over the years, cici has collaboratively to plan successful Sexual Assault and Relationship Violence Awareness weeks, the longstanding Empowering Women of Color Conference (EWOCC) and Our Monologues.
+Before the campus PATH to Care Center was created, she led efforts to educate the campus on sexual violence, including being part of the Systemwide efforts through the Office of Violence against Women grant.

-Cici began her career in the UC system as a student worker in the Doe Library.
-Later, she worked as a student coordinator for the Immigrant Student Program and a front desk clerk in Student Activities and Services.
+cici began her career in the UC system as a student worker in the Doe Library.
+Later, she worked as a student coordinator for the Immigrant Student Program (ISP) and a front desk clerk in Student Activities and Services.
 In addition, she was very involved in the campus Pilipino community - in groups like Pilipino American Alliance (PAA) and contributing to maganda magazine.
 She immersed herself in Tagalog classes and participated as a Fulbright Scholar for the Advanced Filipino Abroad Program.
-All these experiences have inspired her to work in higher education to give back to the community by helping students who may feel lost in a large institution like Berkeley.
+All these experiences have inspired them to work in higher education as a way of give back to the community by helping students who may feel lost in a large institution like Berkeley.
 After finishing her B.A. in Art Practice, cici took a position at the Office of Student Conduct.
 Later, she finished her Education Masters in Arts in Education from the Harvard Graduate School of Education.
 After graduation, cici worked briefly as a professor’s assistant at UCLA’s Department of Gerontology before returning to Berkeley.

 Tel: 510-335-5672 | Email: email@example.com